 Several schools in Kentucky, New York, Colorado, and other states do not charge college tuition fees.
 In exchange, students agree to work on campus or serve in the military.
 If you can’t find work, what do you have to lose?

-I wrote How to Find the Light at the End of the Tunnel to help myself through the drudgery of work – and it may help you cope with the drudgery of looking for work when it feels like nobody will ever offer you a job.
+I wrote How to Find Your Dream Job – 5 Simple Steps to help myself through the drudgery of work – and it may help you cope with the drudgery of looking for work when it feels like nobody will ever offer you a job.

 What do you think – what would you do if nobody hired you after 187 interviews?